Methagu: Production

-Methagu part-1 and 2 movies were plotted, created and produced by Methagu Thiraikkalam LLP which was managed by Thanjai C.Kumar and Denmark Sumesh Kumar with the help of well known Tamil poet Mr.Thirukumaran from Ireland and Mr. Muthu Cheliyan.
+Methagu and Methagu 2 movies were plotted, created and produced by Methagu Thiraikkalam LLP which was managed by Thanjai C.Kumar and Denmark Sumesh Kumar with the help of well known Tamil poet Mr.Thirukumaran from Ireland and Mr. Muthu Cheliyan.

 T.Kittu's screenplay based on Velupillai Prabhakaran's early life was bankrolled by World Tamils for Tamil Eelazha Thiraikkalam was made in a limited budget of ₹60 lakh.
 Actor Kutti Manni was signed to play Prabhakaran, while Lizzie Antony played Sirimavo Bandaranaike, the former Prime Minister of Sri Lanka.
 Praveen Kumar and Ilanko were signed as composer and editor respectively, with Riyaz cranking the camera.

 Release

 The film was expected to release on 26 November 2020, but due to the COVID-19 pandemic, it was postponed and finally it was released on 25 June 2021, through OTT platform 'BS Value'.
 The trailer to the film was released on 20 October, revealing it as a bio-pic of slain leader of the Liberation Tigers of Tamil Eelam (LTTE) and his supporters worldwide trended a Tamil hashtag #Methagu on Twitter.
 Film personalities Sathyaraj, Vetrimaaran, G. V. Prakash Kumar, Naveen and M. Sasikumar supported the film through their Twitter social media handle.